lazyEagles/resume/README.md

 # resume

-This is my resume in markdown.
+This is my resume in markdown and LaTeX.